gazebosim/sdf_tutorials/composition/proposal.md

 ##### 1.4.2 `//include/pose`

-`//include/pose` dictactes how to override the model's pose defined via `//model/pose`.
+`//include/pose` dictates how to override the model's pose defined via `//model/pose`.
 When this is specified, *all* poses in the included model will be rigidly transformed by the given pose (regardless of joint fixtures), relative to the included `//model/@canonical_link`.